Lincoln Beachey: Career

+At the 1911 Chicago International Aviation Meet, after coming in second in the fast climb event, Beachey entered a steep dive, and then flew alongside a locomotive, first on one side of the passenger cars, then on the other, before placing his wheels on top, hopping from one car to the next.
+Winning the altitude record, he had filled his tanks with fuel, climbing skyward until the fuel ran out after an hour and forty-eight minutes.
+After his engine quit, he glided in spirals to the ground over the next twelve minutes.
+The barograph aboard the plane showed he had reached a height of 11642 ft, a world record for altitude.

 In 1912, Beachey, Parmelee, and aviation pioneer Glenn Martin performed the first night flights in California with acetylene burners, fuses, and small noise making bombs dropped over Los Angeles.
 In 1913, Beachey took off inside the Machinery Palace on the Exposition grounds at the San Francisco World's Fair.
 He flew the plane at 60 mph and landed it, all inside the confines of the hall.
 His stunt speciality was the "dip-of-death", where he would take his plane up to 5000 ft, and dive toward the ground at full speed with his hands outstretched.
 At the last moment he would level the plane and zoom down the raceway, with his hands off of the controls, gripping the control stick with his knees.
 In a jest aimed at Blanche Stuart Scott, another member of the Curtiss exhibition team, Beachey dressed up as a woman and pretended to be out of control in a mock terror to hundreds of thousands.

-Orville Wright said, "An aeroplane in the hands of Lincoln Beachey is poetry.
-His mastery is a thing of beauty to watch.
-He is the most wonderful flyer of all."